-Abu Dhabi Turf Club To Host 32Nd Edition Of UAE President Cup Purebred Arabian Grand Prix
+Abu Dhabi Turf Club to Host 32nd Edition of UAE President Cup Purebred Arabian Grand Prix

-(MENAFN- Mid-East Info) The Abu Dhabi Turf Club (ADTC) is honoured to host the 32nd edition of UAE President Cup Purebred Arabian Grand Prix on 15 December 2024.
-Held under the patronage of His Highness sheikh Mansour bin Zayed Al Nahyan, Vice President, Deputy Prime Minister and Chairman of the Presidential Court, and President of the ADTC.
+(MENAFN- Orient Planet Group) Abu Dhabi, UAE, 27 November, 2024: The Abu Dhabi Turf Club (ADTC) is honoured to host the 32nd edition of UAE President Cup Purebred Arabian Grand Prix on 15 December 2024.
+Held under the patronage of His Highness Sheikh Mansour bin Zayed Al Nahyan, Vice President, Deputy Prime Minister and Chairman of the Presidential Court, and President of the ADTC.
 The event, which is part of the international series, is set to foster a spirited racing atmosphere for worldwide elite jockeys and Purebred Arabian horses, competing for prestigious titles and a prize pool of AED 10.8 million.

 Reflecting the rich racing heritage of the United Arab Emirates and its legacy of Purebred Arabian horses, the event will feature seven races, including the prestigious UAE President Cup, Purebred Arabians Grand Prix (Group 1), with a prize pool of AED 8 million—setting the stage for fierce competition between the world’s elite purebred Arabian horses, racing over a distance of 2200 meters while demonstrating speed, power and agility.
 The President Cup for Thoroughbreds additionally offers a grand prize of AED 1 million, underscoring the global importance of the competition.